List of Hong Kong national security cases: Online posts (5 January 2023)

 On 5 January 2023, a 24-year-old male was arrested by national security police for alleged sedition over his social media posts, some of which called for Hong Kong independence.
+In March 2023 he was sentenced to five months in prison.

 Lunar New Year fair (17 January 2023)

 Six people were arrested by the NSD on 17 January 2023 over the production, publishing and sale of a "seditious" book on the 2019 protests.
 Officers from the NSD and Customs also raided a Lunar New Year fair at Ginza Plaza in Mongkok.
 Alan Keung, nicknamed "Pastor Keung", founder of independent news outlet Free HK Media, was among those arrested, according to local reports.

 The police said the six, aged 18 to 62, were "members of an anti-government organisation", accusing them of producing and publishing a "seditious book about a series of riots that occurred in Hong Kong from June 2019 to February 2020".
-The police also claimed the products reportedly sold at Shame On You Grocery Store, "advocates for Hong Kong independence", "incites others to overthrow the central authorities and Hong Kong’s government", and "glorified violence or opposed the government".
+The police also claimed the content of the book reportedly sold at Shame On You Grocery Store "advocates for Hong Kong independence", and "incites others to overthrow the central authorities and Hong Kong’s government".
+Police also said that other products sold at the same stall "glorified violence or opposed the government".

-Three of six were later charged with conspiracy to do an act or acts with seditious intention, and had their bail denied by court.
-On 20 March, Lee, Keung and Chan was sentenced to 5 months, 8 months and 10 months in prison, respectively.
+Three of the six were later charged with conspiracy to do an act or acts with seditious intention, and had their bail denied by court.
+On 20 March, Lee, Keung and Chan were sentenced to 5 months, 8 months and 10 months in prison, respectively.

 Online posts (8 March 2023)

-A 23-year-old woman was arrested by the NSD on 8 March 2023 in Sau Mau Ping on suspicion of inciting secession by publishing online posts that incited Hong Kong independence.
+A 23-year-old woman named Yuen Ching-ting was arrested by the NSD on 8 March 2023 in Sau Mau Ping on suspicion of inciting secession by publishing online posts.
+In June 2023 the court heard that of the 22 allegedly secessionist posts that Yuen had made on Facebook and Instagram between September 2018 and March 2023, only two had been made in the city.
+Yuen was studying in Japan and had returned to Hong Kong to renew her Hong Kong identity card.
+On 15 June, Yuen was formally charged with act with seditious intention.
+She was released on bail on 16 June.
+On 3 November, she was sentenced to 2 months in prison after pleading guilty.

+The arrest, confirmed by a Japanese professor, has raised concern in Japan and Hong Kong as the "first national security case applying extraterritorial jurisdiction".